Updated September 14, 2023

 - AutoCAD works with nonparametric technology, and CATIA works with parametric and Parasolid technology.

 - The latest version of CATIA can be customized using VB, C++, and CAA.
 While AutoCAD can be customized using AutoLISP, VisualLISP, VB, Dot Net, and C++.
 It supports file formats like.DWG and.DXF.

 - AutoCAD shows a plain and clean layout of the model, CATIA makes a design of a model in a 3D view.

 - AutoCAD is the most preferred and is the optimum choice for 2D drafting.
-Its 3D modeling is considered primitive compared to CATIA, which is a solid and efficient tool for 3D modeling and the most favored one for surface modeling.
+Its 3D modeling is considered primitive compared to CATIA, a solid and efficient tool for 3D modeling and the most favored surface modeling.

 AUTOCAD vs CATIA Comparison Table

 |Type||The CAD ( 2D and 3D (Simple) )||CAD, CAE & CAM|